Feng-67/UO-Wildlands-Server/README.md

 **UO Wildlands** is a custom Ultima Online server built on ServUO, ready to play locally with minimal setup.
 No world generation required.

-**Ready to explore?** This repo ships with a pre-populated world save, so you can log in immediately and see the shard exactly as it was left.
+**Ready to explore?** This repo ships with a pre-populated world save, so you can log in immediately and experience and play the shard solo.

 ---